ethereum/consensus-specs/specs/networking/rpc-interface.md

 2. The `id` member in the response MUST be the same as the value of the `id` in the request.
 3. The `id` member MUST be unique within the context of a single connection.
 Monotonically increasing `id`s are RECOMMENDED.
 4. The `method_id` member is REQUIRED.
-5. The `result` member is required on success, and MUST NOT exist if there was an error.
+5. The `result` member is REQUIRED on success.
-6. The `error` member is REQUIRED on errors, and MUST NOT exist if there wasn't an error.
+6. The `result` member is OPTIONAL on errors, and MAY contain additional information about the error.
-7. `is_error` MUST be `true` on errors, or `false` otherwise.
+7. `response_code` MUST be `0` on success.

 Structuring RPC requests in this manner allows multiple calls and responses to be multiplexed over the same stream without switching.
 Note that this implies that responses MAY arrive in a different order than requests.

 The "method ID" fields in the below messages refer to the `method` field in the request structure above.

-The first 1,000 values in `error.code` are reserved for system use.
-The following error codes are predefined:
+The first 1,000 values in `response_code` are reserved for system use.
+The following response codes are predefined:

-1. `0`: Parse error.
+1. `0`: No error.
+2. `10`: Parse error.
-2. `10`: Invalid request.
+2. `20`: Invalid request.
-3. `20`: Method not found.
+3. `30`: Method not found.
-4. `30`: Server error.
+4. `40`: Server error.

 ### Alternative for Non-`libp2p` Clients